 How Does the Right of First Refusal (RFR) Work?

-If you’re a freeholder: the Right of First Refusal (RFR) will form part of the notice documentation that your solicitor will send to each of your tenants (the leaseholders).
-It is a legal requirement that you do this.
-At Freehold Sale, we can make the arrangements for all of the relevant paperwork to be served on your behalf.
-A two-month qualification period applies, which enables the leaseholders to make a decision.
+If you’re a freeholder: the Right of First Refusal (RFR) will form part of the notice documentation that you or your solicitor will send to each of your tenants (the leaseholders).
+This is known as a Section 5 Notice and is legally required to be issued by freeholders who wish to sell their property.
+Failing to comply with Section 5 can result in a criminal conviction and a hefty fine, so it’s best to seek help if you’re unsure how to issue the notices correctly.
+At Freehold Sale, we offer a free Section 5 Notice service in which we prepare and serve the notices to your tenants on your behalf.
+Our expert team has a wealth of experience in serving these notices, ensuring that thorough accuracy checks are carried out at every stage.
+A two-month qualification period applies, which enables the leaseholders to make a decision on whether to collectively purchase the freehold.
 If they agree to buy then the appropriate legal processes should be followed which results in the transfer of the freehold title to the leaseholder(s).
 If they do not accept the offer Right of First Refusal (RFR) and we proceed to purchase the freehold, you should expect to complete the transfer within 2-4 weeks at which point you will receive your money.

 Right of First Refusal (RFR): Legal Aspects

 Where a Landlord considers selling a freehold interest, it is important to understand the legal obligations before offering the property for sale.
 By law, he must first offer the asset to the leaseholders before offering it to anybody else.
 The offer is provided by serving a formal notice in writing to all qualifying tenants, which notifies them of the Landlord’s intention to sell.
 The notice will include the price it is being offered for and it must allow the tenants time to consider the offer.
 This process is known as The Right of First Refusal and is served by way of